PoCInnovation/Workshops/software/06.Nest/SETUP.md

 ## 2 - Project

-Install the **NestJS CLI**
+Install the **NestJS CLI**:

 ```sh
 npm i -g @nestjs/cli
 ```

-Create a new nest configured folder
+Then use it to create a new Nest project:
 ```sh
 nest new poc-shop
 ```

-Enter in the folder
+Finally, move to this new folder:
 ```sh
 cd poc-shop
 ```